G# aug Guitar Chord | Play, Hear and Practice Interactively

-The G# aug chord is composed of three distinct notes: G#, B#, and D##.
-These notes are built from specific intervals, namely the 1 (Root), 3 (Major Third), and #5 (Augmented Fifth).
-Understanding these intervals is key to mastering the chord, and you can learn more about them in our tutorial about fretboard intervals.
+The G# aug chord, an intriguing member of the Augmented Chords family, is composed of three distinct notes: G#, B#, and D##.
+These notes are built from specific intervals: the 1 (Root), 3 (Major Third), and #5 (Augmented Fifth).
+Right here on this page, the interactive fretboard tool allows you to visualize every fingering, listen to the chord played as a strum or arpeggio, and receive real-time microphone feedback to perfect your playing.

 G# aug chord Notes: